kartoza/InfrastructureMapper/presentations/2-roads.md

 If I had more time, I would:

-- Use more advaced networking tools (pgRouting)
+- Use more advanced networking tools (pgRouting)
 - Digitize bridge and speed bump features
 - Increase the study area